Itinerary

 Start with lanes and local life

-A hillside market town perched on the northern edge of the Lincolnshire Wolds, Caistor has long been considered a natural gateway point for Wolds-to-coast adventures.
-It’s a place that makes you slow down: a traditional market square, a proud sense of local heritage, and a position right on the edge of the Wolds.
 While the architecture is mostly Roman and Georgian, following Anglo-Saxon rule, Caistor fell under the Danelaw, the area of northern and eastern England under Viking administrative control.
-A historic detail that has famously connected the town to the Viking Way, the 147-mile walking path taking you from the Humber into Rutland, which passes directly through the town.
+A historic detail that has famously connected the town to the Viking Way, which passes directly through the town.

-If you’re keen to add in a stop with real weight, weave in Gainsborough.
-Often celebrated locally as a ‘Viking Capital’, in 1013–1014, it’s believed the town served as a Danish base and short-lived centre of power during Sweyn Forkbeard’s conquest, with Sweyn and his son Cnut arriving by fleet and setting up camp close to where Gainsborough Old Hall stands today.
+If you’re keen to truly follow the Vikings, weave in a visit to Gainsborough.
+Often celebrated locally as a ‘Viking Capital’, in 1013–1014, it’s believed the town served as a Danish base and short-lived centre of power during Sweyn Forkbeard’s conquest, with Sweyn and his son arriving by fleet and setting up camp close to where Gainsborough Old Hall stands today.

-This is also where one of England’s best-known Viking-era legends is rooted: the story of King Cnut ‘commanding the tide’ on the River Trent, not to show off his power, but to prove its limits.
-Today, you’ll still find nods to that legacy in the town, including a mosaic of Cnut in Whitton Gardens.
+This is also where one of England’s best-known Viking-era legends is rooted: the story of a King ‘commanding the tide’ on the River Trent, not to show off his power, but to prove its limits.
+Today, you’ll still find nods to that legacy in the town, including a mosaic of the Viking King in Whitton Gardens.
 Stand by the water, picture the ships, and carry that Norse influencer forward into your coast chapter.
+Explore our 25 must-try Gainsborough experiences too.

 Time to be surprised

-Where heritage sits at the water’s edge, and culture plays in the waves
+Where heritage meets the water’s edge, and culture adds a splash of colour

 Dockside stories, big skies, and unexpected art

-• Don’t miss: The home of the Havelok’s story, Havelok’s Kingdom, is the story-first way to experience Grimsby beyond the usual seaside loop.
-Known for the events it puts on locally, from Grim's Great Time Travellers and Grim's Great Jorvik Saga to Grim's Great Viking Village, keep tabs on the group behind these award-winning live events, immersive experiences and games, exploring the exciting new adventures of Havelok and Grim the Viking.
+Don’t miss: The home of the Havelok’s story, Havelok’s Kingdom, is the story-first way to experience Grimsby beyond the usual seaside loop.
+Known for the events it puts on locally, from Grim’s Great Time Travellers and Grim’s Great Jorvik Saga to Grim’s Great Viking Village that took place in February this year, keep an eye out for what’s next!

 Catch of the day